Tourist Information Center

 Community center Dobri Voinikov

 The building was designed by the French architect Mercier and built in 1898.
+Its architecture is a combination of several different architectural styles: Renaissance, Baroque and Secession, еnriched with with elements of Classicism.

 Bezisten is a cultural monument belonging to the period of the late Middle Ages.